0 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Summary

 A mesocycle in the fitness context is a medium-term training phase designed to target specific goals such as strength, endurance, or hypertrophy.
 Lasting 4–6 weeks, it forms a crucial part of periodised training plans by providing focused progression and recovery.
-Properly structured mesocycles are essential for achieving steady, sustainable improvements while minimising the risk of overtraining or injury.
+Properly structured mesocycles are essential for achieving steady, sustainable improvements while minimising the risk of overtraining or Injury.

 --